Whydah Pirate Museum In West Yarmouth, MA

 The Whydah Pirate Museum in West Yarmouth officially opened its doors to the public in June of 2016.
 The museum is home to thousands of items from the Whydah and houses the largest collection of pirate artifacts recovered from a single shipwreck anywhere in the world.

-The Whydah Pirate Museum combines artifacts from the slave trade and the pirate’s life, early maps of the Atlantic and the Caribbean, and imagery of the 18th-century world.
-The result is a rich and interesting tapestry that echoes a historically accurate portrait of real pirates in the Caribbean.
+The Whydah Pirate Museum combines artifacts of the slave trade and the pirate’s life, early maps of the Atlantic and the Caribbean, and imagery of the 18th-century world.
+The results are a rich and interesting tapestry that echoes and extends the experience of the exhibition itself and reveals a historically accurate portrait of real pirates of the Caribbean.

 The museum contains multiple exhibit wings, the bell theatre room, a walk-through partial replica of the Whydah Gally, a gift shop and bookstore, and the SeaLab and Learning Center—the museum’s onsite conservation laboratory.
 The museum is a state-of-the-art facility with LED theatre lighting, flatscreen displays, and surround sound speakers.